Principal Component Analysis

 Category: Data Transformation / Sample and Split

-This article describes how to use the Principal Component Analysis module in Azure Machine Learning to reduce the dimensionality of your training data.
+This article describes how to use the Principal Component Analysis module in Azure Machine Learning Studio (classic) to reduce the dimensionality of your training data.
 The module analyzes your data and creates a reduced feature set that captures all the information contained in the dataset, but in a smaller number of features.

 The module also creates a transformation that you can apply to new data, to achieve a similar reduction in dimensionality and compression of features, without requiring additional training.